28 Apr Best Air purifiers Under 100

 How much energy do you think a typical air purifier (not Energy Star Rated) running 24/7 consumes annually?
 The EPA tells us that these machines use on average 550 kWh.
 Assuming your utility company charges 10 cents per kilowatt-hour, you’re looking at $55 annually.

 Now, let’s talk about warranty.
-Most warranties typically cover manufacturer defects —workmanship.
-You’ll want a device with as long a warranty as possible.
+Most air purifier warranties typically cover manufacturer defects —workmanship.
+You’ll want to buy an air purifier with as long a warranty as possible.

-Most of the air cleaners I’ve encountered offer no more than 12 months of warranty.
+Most of the home air purifiers I’ve encountered offer no more than a 12-month warranty.
 But I’ve also seen 3-year warranties and 6-month warranties.

-I believe that warranty length correlates with the amount of faith the manufacturer has in their product.
+I believe that warranty length correlates with the amount of faith the manufacturer places in their product.

-My advice: go for a budget air purifier whose warranty is at least 12 months.
+My advice: go for the best air purifier under 100 USD whose warranty is at least 12 months.

 I’d be a little wary of any brand that doesn’t provide clear warranty info.